foxthefox/express-typescript-boilerplate/README.md

 - Run `npm start build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 - To start the builded app located in `dist` use `npm start`.

+### Creating a new Resource

+- Run `npm run console make:resource` to create a resource and the necessary files with it
+- You will be prompted for the resource name and properties.
+The table-name should be named in the same way as the resource (all lower case).
+- The "id" for the data record will be automatically generated, you can choose between string or integer.

+The following files are created:

+* controller
+* service
+* repository
+* noFoundError
+* model
+* query
+* type
+* migration

+After the files are created, based on the properties and resorce name, please check the files for necessary adjustments.

+- Delete not used imports or definitions
+- check the toString values in the model
+- add the "created" in /subsribers/event.ts

+After all the basic stuff is consistent, you can start to add relations and mutations etc.

 ### Database Migration

 - Run `typeorm migrations:create -n <migration-file-name>` to create a new migration file.